adbayb/quickbundle/quickbundle/README.md

 Quickbundle allows you to bundle a library in a **quick**, **fast** and **easy** way:

+- Zero configuration: define the build artifacts in your `package.json`, and you're all set!
 - Fast build and watch mode powered by Rollup[^1] and SWC[^2].
-- Compile mode to create standalone binaries for systems that do not have Node.js installed[^3].
+- Compile and cross compile standalone executables for systems that do not have Node.js installed[^3].
-- Zero configuration: define the build artifacts in your `package.json`, and you're all set!
 - Support of `cjs` & `esm` module formats output.
 - Support of several loaders including JavaScript, TypeScript, JSX, JSON, and Images.
 - TypeScript's declaration file (`.d.ts`) bundling.